Estimating Mixed Memberships with Sharp Eigenvector Deviations: Introduction

-The main difficulty is that we need row-wise error bounds of empirical eigenvectors, while existing results from random matrix theory (Davis Kahan Theorem~\citep{yu2015useful}, etc.) are typically on the deviation of the eigenvectors (or eigen-spaces) as a whole.
-A straightforward application of these bounds give suboptimal convergence rates on the parameters, which work when the average degree grows faster than square root of $n$.
-To avoid this difficulty, we derive a novel result on row-wise error bounds for the deviation of empirical eigenvectors from their suitably transformed population counterparts.

-{\bf Proof technique:} First, we use Kato's technique of equating eigenspaces with certain contour integrals of the resolvent of a matrix~\cite{kato2013perturbation}.
-Second, we show that the population eigenvectors are delocalized with high probability, that is, no one element of any eigenvector has more than $\Theta(\sqrt{\bal/n})$ mass, where $\bal:=\alpha_0/\min_k\alpha_k$.
-Note that this is a high probability statement, unlike in Stochastic Blockmodels, because the population eigenvectors and the $\btheta_i$ are random quantities that depend on draws from a Dirichlet distribution.
-The third ingredient is a path counting argument from recent random matrix theory literature~\citep{erdos2013} which can be easily adapted to our setting.
-This analysis is fairly general and can be applied to other random graph models like Stochastic Blockmodels.
-These row-wise eigenvector bounds also enable us to obtain convergence results akin to strong consistency in clustering as discussed below.
-The main theorems are presented in Section~\ref{sec:main} with details deferred to Section~\ref{sec:analysis}.

-{\bf Empirical validation:} In Section~\ref{sec:exp}, we compare \OurAlgo with OCCAM, variational methods, SAAC and existing non-negative matrix factorization algorithms (GeoNMF, BSNMF) on both simulated and large real world author-author and paper-author networks with up-to 100,000 nodes.
-These comparisons show that \OurAlgo is better able to recover the model parameters, while being able to process networks with $O(10^5)$ nodes in tens of seconds.
-We also present both simulated and real data examples where \OurAlgo succeeds whereas other methods like symmetric non-negative matrix factorization and OCCAM are inapplicable since they assume that $\bB$ is positive definite.
+{\bf Empirical validation:} In Sec~\ref{sec:exp}, we compare \OurAlgo with OCCAM, variational methods, SAAC and existing non-negative matrix factorization algorithms (GeoNMF, BSNMF) on both simulated and large real world networks with up-to 100,000 nodes.